-HMT 110 Intro to Healthcare Mgt (3 0 3) Prerequisites: None
+HMT 110 Intro to Healthcare Mgt (3 0 0 3)

 This course introduces the functions, practices, organizational structures, and professional issues in healthcare management.
 Emphasis is placed on planning, controlling, directing, and communicating within health and human services organizations.
 Upon completion, students should be able to apply the concepts of management within a healthcare service environment.
-(F)
+(F - odd years only) 28160

-HMT 211 Long-Term Care Admin (3 0 3) Prerequisites: None
+HMT 211 Long-Term Care Admin (3 0 0 3)

 This course introduces the administration of long-term care facilities and services.
 Emphasis is placed on nursing home care, home health care, hospice, skilled nursing facilities, and other long-term care services.
 Upon completion, students should be able to distinguish between the different long-term care offerings, criteria for use, and benefits of the patient, resident, and participant.
-(SP)
+(SP - even years only) 28160

-HMT 212 Mgt of Healthcare Org (3 0 3) None
+HMT 212 Mgt of Healthcare Org (3 0 0 3)

-Corequisites: None This course examines current issues affecting the management of healthcare delivery systems.
+This course examines current issues affecting the management of healthcare delivery systems.
 Topics include current problems, changes, and challenges in the healthcare environment.
 Upon completion, students should be able to identify current health care issues and their impact on healthcare management.
-(SP)
+(SP - even years only) 28160